 So close to the Sagrada Família that the views are slightly intimidating, the four-star Ayre is exactly where you want to be to admire Antoni Gaudí's life's work at all times of the day and night.
 When you can peel your eyes away from the basilica, you'll be happy to see you're in a stylish room with a modern, stripped-down design.
 There's no swimming pool on the chill rooftop terrace, but who cares – have you seen that view?
 Be sure to stroll up the pleasant Av. de Gaudí, lined with restaurants, bars and shops, which leads straight to another modernista treasure, the Sant Pau Art Nouveau Site.

 That iconic corner building on Av.
 Diagonal in the uptown area of Sarrià-Sant Gervasi is home to the 52 soundproofed, contemporary rooms that make up the Wilson Boutique Hotel.
-The roomy accommodations are flooded with natural light thanks to those fantastic windows, and you get a private balcony to ooh and ahh over city views no matter which room you choose.
-Take advantage of the location to explore more of Barcelona outside the city centre: this side of the Eixample has some of the city's best restaurants, and neighbouring Gràcia is great for hopping from square to square, taking time to sip a drink and do some serious people watching.
+The spacious rooms are loaded with natural light thanks to those fantastic windows, and you get a private balcony to ooh and ahh over city views no matter which room you choose.
+Being outside of the city centre has its benefits: this side of the Eixample has some of the city's best restaurants, and neighbouring Gràcia is great for hopping from square to square, taking time to sip a drink and do some serious people watching.

 A design hotel that’s popular with cosmopolitan, image-conscious party people, the Axel’s main clientele is the gay crowd but it’s also hetero-friendly.
 Rooms are comfortable and elegant in calming neutral tones.
 King-size beds come as standard, as does erotic artwork.
-The hotel is a great place to hang out – thanks to the Sky Bar's rooftop pool, hot tub and chill-out area, a Peruvian-Japanese fusion restaurant, and an extensive spa that offers massages, a thermal circuit, more fitness machines than in your average city gym, and personal trainers in a gorgeously designed space.
+The hotel itself makes for an awesome hangout – thanks to the Sky Bar's rooftop pool, hot tub and chill-out area, a Peruvian-Japanese fusion restaurant, and an extensive spa that offers massages, a thermal circuit, more fitness machines than in your average city gym, and personal trainers in a gorgeously designed space.
 When you’re in the mood for a big night out without having to stray too far from your home away from home, the Axel hosts regular club nights and live music performances.